meilisearch/meilisearch-ruby/README.md

 ## 🚀 Getting started

-Here is a quickstart for to create an index and add documents.
+Here is a quickstart to create an index and add documents.

 ```ruby
 require 'meilisearch'